 |

-COVID-19 Safety |
+Health & Safety |

 Everyone's safety and wellbeing are our top priority and it is important that we all feel safe and comfortable while engaging in in-person course activities together.
-UBC no longer requires students, faculty, and staff to wear non-medical masks, but continues to recommend that masks be worn in indoor public spaces.
-The CPSC 110 course team prefers that everyone wears non-medical masks during in-person course activities (i.e. labs, office hours, and exams).
+While there is no general requirement to wear a face covering (mask) on UBC premises, please respect the choices of individuals who choose to do so.
 Do not attend in-person course activities if you are ill and/or experiencing any symptoms (e.g., fever, coughing, sneezing, etc.) that put others at risk.
-Attending in-person course activities while ill is a direct violation of UBC's COVID-19 Campus Rules and is considered non-academic misconduct.
 Stay home and take the time you need to rest and recover.
 Please see the Absences/Missing Assignments section for information on what to do if you are unable to attend in-person course activities due to illness. |

 Accessibility |